Bunchy Carter: Southern California chapter of the Black Panthers

-1969 UCLA shooting
+Assassination

 During a meeting of the Black Student Union at UCLA's Campbell Hall on January 17, 1969, Bunchy Carter and another BPP member named John Huggins were heard making derogatory comments about Ron Karenga, the head of Organization US.
 Other accounts mention a heated argument between US members and Panther Elaine Brown.
 An altercation ensued during which Carter and Huggins were shot to death.

 BPP members originally insisted that the event was a planned assassination, claiming that there was a prior agreement that no guns would be brought to the meeting, that BPP members were not armed, and that Organization Us members led by Ron Karenga were.
 Organization Us members maintained the meeting was a spontaneous event.
 Former BPP deputy minister of defense Geronimo Pratt, Carter's head of security at the time, later stated that rather than a conspiracy, the UCLA incident was a spontaneous shootout.
 The person who allegedly shot Carter and Huggins, Claude Hubert, was never found.